nellaivijay/CarND-P2/writeup_P2.md

 *2) Exploratory Visualization: The submission includes an exploratory visualization on the dataset.*

-**Comment**: The code in the 3rd cell shows 10 random image data extracted from the training set:
+**Comment**: The code in the 3rd cell shows 10 random image data extracted from the training set (ref.
+1):

 ![Figure 1](10random_classes.png)